 Nestled in mopane scrub on white calcrete soils, Andersson’s Camp is situated 4.5 km from Etosha’s Andersson Gate.
 The camp was named after Swedish explorer Charles Andersson – one of the first Europeans to “discover” Etosha, Africa’s largest saltpan.

 The resurrected former farmstead that stands on the site now forms the centre of a charming camp fronting onto a productive waterhole.
 The 18 tented en-suite units (including two family suites) are raised on decks.
 The camp is an exciting example of sustainable construction; this model of eco-sensitive lodging provides an authentic, safe and down-to-earth experience for small groups, families and independent travellers to the Etosha region and is easily accessible by either road or air.

 Activities include morning and/or afternoon game drives in Etosha National Park, and morning and afternoon/evening drives (on request in camp) and nature walks on Ongava Reserve.
 The sunken hide at the waterhole in front of camp is an excellent place from which to watch wildlife coming down to drink.

-There are two family tents – each comprising two separate rooms joined by a boardwalk with a shared entrance.
-The tents can sleep five on request.;
+There are two family tents – each comprising two separate rooms joined by a boardwalk (approx. 20 metres long) with a shared entrance.;

 There are 16 twin bedded units.
 There are three twin bedded pilot/guide rooms which are smaller than the standard tents.;